ading2210/website-rewrite/src/blog/posts/quickview.md

 ## The Final Result:

 So, what was this all for?
-Well, for starters, because QuickOffice is found on every single Chrome OS device, its the first universal point-blank exploit found so far.
+Well, for starters, because QuickOffice is found on every single Chrome OS device, its the first universal webview exploit found so far.
 Thus, it should work on any managed Chromebook which has bookmarklets allowed.
 I'm sure this has a lot more potential outside of just unblocking a few pages, so feel free to experiment with the exploit yourself.

 If you want to check out the finalized proof of concept, I've deployed it to [Cloudflare Pages](https://quickview-exploit.pages.dev) for easy access.
 If you don't have a Chromebook but still want to see the source code, I've published it on [Github](https://github.com/ading2210/quickview) as well.